H.A.R.T.'s Open Door Policy

 I hope this will clear up some misconceptions that the public has about what HART really does.
 There is another question that I would like to address that goes hand in hand with how HART takes in animals.

 No-Kill shelters take in only a limited number of animals and the highly adoptable ones.
 If they are full No-Kill shelters do not take in one until one is adopted.
-Also HART does impound, and that means the dangerous, injured, sick animals need to be euthanized.
+HART does impound, and that means the dangerous, injured, sick animals need to be euthanized at the direction of law enforcement.
 The impound contracts make up a substantial dollar amount of the HART annual budget.

 Another reason that HART has chosen to be an open admissions shelter is because there needs to be someplace for all these helpless animals to go.
 If a shelter only takes in the most desirable breeds, sizes, ages etc., who cares for the so called “misfits”?
 A No-Kill shelter has very limited intake, HART takes in an average of 3,000 annually.
 The adoption rate on dogs is excellent, but, unfortunately, this is not the case for cats.
 The cat overpopulation is an epidemic throughout the whole United States.